Billy Murray (boxer)

 Billy Murray (April 18, 1892 – March 4, 1926) was an American boxer in the early 20th century.

 Boxing career

 Although initially starting off rather weak, with 3 wins, 2 losses, and a draw, Murray had an incredible win streak afterwards.
-He was undefeated his next 49 fights, against boxers such as Anton LaGrave, Johnny McCarthy, Jimmy Clabby, and many others.
+He was undefeated in his next 49 fights, against boxers such as Anton LaGrave, Johnny McCarthy, Jimmy Clabby, and many others.
 However, he was defeated twice in a row by a boxer known as George Chip.
-He won 2 more consecutive fights, and then lost the next 9 fights in a row.
+He won 2 more consecutive fights, then lost the next 9 fights in a row.
 He fought 24 more fights afterwards, bringing his record to 60 wins (45 by knockout), 16 losses, and 9 draws.